Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 Buddhist temples.

-Then Singapore Felt Like Entering The Future
+Then Singapore Felt Like Entering Another Future

 Everyone speaks English.

-The city feels incredibly safe.
+The city feels remarkably safe.

-Hawker Culture Is The Soul Of Singapore
+Hawker Centres Are The Heart Of Singapore

-Forget expensive restaurants.
+Forget the luxury restaurants.

 Chicken rice.